The public and private turmoil of escaping a suspected sex cult | CBC News

 NXIVM was founded by Keith Raniere, a 58-year-old man who insists his followers call him Vanguard.
 He claims to be one of the smartest people in the world, and that his personal development training system can unlock anybody's potential.

-(Listen: Keith Raniere's lawyer shares a different point of view on NXIVM and DOS.)

-CBC's Escaping NXIVM podcast series explores the public scrutiny, legal jeopardy and psychological trauma Edmondson faced following her exit from Raniere's organization — a dramatic departure that helped spark an FBI investigation that led to sex trafficking and forced labour conspiracy charges against the so-called Vanguard in April.
+But the FBI investigation sparked by Edmondson's dramatic departure last year dealt a blow to the so-called Vanguard and his organization, resulting in charges of sex trafficking and forced labour conspiracy.

-Those were followed by a slew of racketeering conspiracy charges against Raniere and key members of his inner circle three months later.
+Those chares, laid in April of this year, were followed by a slew of racketeering conspiracy charges against Raniere and key members of his inner circle three months later.

 Raniere is accused of being at the top of a cult-like scheme designed to recruit women so they could be controlled, extorted and coerced into having sex with him.
 He has pleaded not guilty to all the charges.